 Do you love and care for yourself the way you want to be loved and cared for?

-The subject of self-love and self-care often raises a lot of questions.
+The subjects of self-love, self-compassion and self-care often raise a lot of questions.

 What is self-love?
 How exactly do I love myself?
 What do I need to do?
+What does it mean to be compassionate toward myself?
 Isn’t self-care about always putting yourself first and being selfish?

 Self-love is less about doing and more about a way of being with ourselves.
 It’s recognising that we are already enough as we are, that we are worthy of love and don’t need to be or achieve something special, or to fix, improve or perfect ourselves, to be loveable.
 It’s befriending ourselves and seeing ourselves through loving and compassionate eyes.
 Self-love is allowing ourselves to simply be, as we are, in this moment.
 Ultimately, it’s coming home to our deepest being and recognising that in essence, love is what we are.